 Each data manager has general knowledge and expertise in RDM, is an active member of the global RDM community and follows the latest developments in a dynamic area, such as new policies and regulations, development of new data infrastructures and new tools for data management.
 At Utrecht University, the data managers are active participants in the RDM support network and rely on the expertise of colleagues, such as privacy and security experts, data consultants or data engineers.

-Prof. Chantal Kemner, program director of the Utrecht YOUth cohort, uses the services of two of the pool's data managers: Ron Scholten and Danny de Koning.
+Prof. Chantal Kemner, programme director of the Utrecht YOUth cohort, uses the services of two of the pool's data managers: Ron Scholten and Danny de Koning.
 "The embedded data management service from RDM Support is an essential service.
-More and more faculties work interdisciplinary and there is an increasing need to view datasets from different angles.
+More and more faculties work interdisciplinarily and there is an increasing need to view datasets from different angles.
 The expertise of data managers is necessary in many types of research and the best way for managing data shouldn’t have to be reinvented at an individual research project level all the time.
 A certain uniformity in data management and in offering access to data cannot be avoided.
-We must keep up with international initiatives such as FAIR", Chantal stresses the importance of professional data management.
+We must keep up with international initiatives such as FAIR", says Chantal, stressing the importance of professional data management.

-So far the YOUth cohort has started collecting data from 3,000 children and their parents.
+So far, the YOUth cohort has started collecting data from 3,000 children and their parents.
 "We already have a huge and incredibly valuable data set.
-The type of data is very diverse: think questionnaires, videos of observations of child behavior, results of computer tasks, electroencephalograms, 3D echoes of babies in their mother's womb, MRI scans and data from eye-tracking devices ", Chantal describes the data richness.
+The type of data is very diverse: think questionnaires, videos of observations of child behaviour, results of computer tasks, electroencephalograms, 3D echoes of babies in their mother's womb, MRI scans and data from eye-tracking devices", Chantal describes.
 "We really don't want to waste the precious data we collect from children.
-Safe storage is very important, but making anonymized data available through a FAIR infrastructure is also important.
+Safe storage is very important, but making anonymised data available through a FAIR infrastructure is also important.
 We want as much insight as possible to be gained from the data.
 The knowledge and expertise of Ron and Danny is indispensable in all these aspects of our research.
-They are our first point of contact for every type of data-related question."
+They are our first point of contact for every type of data-related question".

 Chantal has a dream: "I am convinced that we will only make progress if we work together, not only with researchers from different disciplines, but also with experts in other areas such as data management.
 Team science needs someone like Ron or Danny".